79 personalized tasks for

 Great, your website is SSL secured (HTTPS).

-Your website's URLs do not redirect to HTTPS pages.
+Your website's URLs redirect to HTTPS pages.

-The SSL certificate expires in 4 months.
+The SSL certificate expires in a month.

 The certificate issuer is DigiCert Inc.